ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 - taking the most recent full calendar year of prices,
 - taking the prices that align with the technical model.

-If we were setting up our model in November 2022 with a technical model based on 2019 data, we could choose:
+If we were setting up our model in November 2022 with a technical model based on 2019 data, the **standard industry approach** would likely be one of the following:

-- the most recent prices - October 2021 to September 2022,
+- the **most recent prices** - October 2021 to September 2022,
-- the most recent calendar year - January 2021 to December 2021,
+- the **most recent calendar year** - January 2021 to December 2021,
-- align with the technical model - January 2019 to December 2019.
+- prices that **align with the technical data** - January 2019 to December 2019.

 Below we will demonstrate why all of these commonly used methodologies **introduce a large source of error**.